marcoscaceres/Locale-Preferences-API/proposal.md

 ## Event handlers

-If the user updates their locale preferences in such a way that it would cause the ordering of language tags change, then the user agent MUST perform the following steps.
+If the user updates their language preferences in such a way that it would cause the ordering of language tags change, then the user agent MUST perform the following steps.
 These steps use the DOM manipulation task source as the task source.

-1. Let lang list be the updated list of preferred locales.
+1. Let lang list be the updated list of preferred languages.

 2. Queue a task to perform the following: